anirudhtetali/Encrypt_Decrypt_File/README.md

 # Encrypt_Decrypt_File

-Coding challenge:

 Ready-to-execute program that can accomplish the following tasks:
   1. Randomized Cypher program, that can encrypt any text file and will output the encrypted text-file along with a cypher reference number.
   2. Reversing previous program's operation, taking the encrypted text-file along with cypher reference number to output the original text-file.

-I developer 2 programs: encrypt.cpp and decrypt.cpp
+I developed 2 programs: encrypt.cpp and decrypt.cpp
   encrypt.cpp will take original-text-file and output_file as command-line arguments. this porgram will ecrypt the contents of original-text-file and put them in output_file.
 This program will encrypt the data of original file by generating a cypher reference number.
 It is similar to synchronous key. decrypt.cpp will take the output of encrypt.cpp and returns the original-file contents.
 The input of decrypt.cpp are 3 command-line arguments
   1. output file of encrypt.cpp that is the encrypted_text_file